Derived isogenies between abelian varieties: Introduction

 We adopt the following conventions throughout this article:

 \begin{itemize} \item For schemes $X_1, \dots, X_n$ and a subset $I \subseteq \{1, \dots, n\}$, let

 denote the natural projection morphism.

-\item To simplify notations in the computation, we do not distinguish between derived functors and their underived counterparts.
+\item To simplify notation in the computations, we do not distinguish between derived functors and their underived counterparts.
 Unless otherwise specified, functors between categories of coherent sheaves (such as pullback and pushforward) use the same notation for both derived and underived versions.

 \item For an abelian variety $X$, let $\widehat{X}$ denote its dual abelian variety and $\mathscr{P}_X$ the Poincaré bundle on $X \times \widehat{X}$.
 For any $\xi \in \widehat{X}$, let $\mathscr{P}_{X,\xi}$ denote the line bundle on $X$ corresponding to $\xi$.
 When clear from context, we write $\mathscr{P}$ (resp. $\mathscr{P}_\xi$) instead of $\mathscr{P}_X$ (resp. $\mathscr{P}_{X,\xi}$) for brevity. \end{itemize}